 This made them more user-friendly than gear VR and the original Rift which caused greater friction during usage thus making them less attractive options for the consumer.
 He suggested that Oculus Quest can be further improved, and the company should keep working on minimizing friction in order to retain VR enthusiasts.

-The Quest will continue to receive the primary focus as it offers the best retentive hardware amongst the Oculus VR headsets.
+The Quest will continue to receive the primary focus as it offers the best retentive hardware among the Oculus VR headsets.

 On the release of future headsets, Carmack didn’t mention anything in particular.
 He just hinted at the possible directions the company would venture into in order to further improve the market standing of its VR headsets.
 Some of the essential features that he touched upon are as follows: